 Peppercorns are also being employed in traditional medicines in treating flatulence and indigestion, however, there is little or no data to support these claims in modern medicine.

 Black pepper is one of the most versatile spices used in several kinds of savoury cooking.
 In order to keep their fragrance and flavor intact, they generally milled just before preparing dishes and added at the last minutes in the recipes (since prolonged cooking results in evaporation of essential oils).

 Here are some preparation tips:

 of ground black peppers in a delicious pasta recipe!

 Black peppercorns along with other spices and seasonings used to marinate chicken, fish, and meat.

-The spice used liberally in Indian vegetarian and chicken curries and in the Middle-East, in meat and rice dishes.
+The spice, popular as "kali mirch" in the Indian subcontinent, used liberally in Indian vegetarian and chicken curries and in the Middle-East, in meat and rice dishes.

 They can be employed in the preparation of soups, barbecue sauces, pickling and as a main ingredient in variety of curry powders (Indian garam masala powder).